danidiaz/lazy-bracket/README.md

 - Finding a result in an in-memory cache can mean that a database query is avoided, and the database connection stays untouched.

-- You might be providing some resource (againg, think database connection) to every REST endpoint handler in your API, even if some handlers don't make use of the resource.
-And yet, treating these handlers as special cases would be tedious.
+- You might be providing some resource (again, think database connection) to every REST endpoint handler in your API, even if some handlers don't make use of the resource, because treating these handlers as special cases would be tedious.

 In order to be more frugal and avoid unnecessary resource acquisitions, one possible approach is to delay the acquisition to